jgoizueta/nio/README.txt

 Hey!
 Where did all that stuff came from?
 Now we're really seeing the "exact" value of Float.
 (We told the conversion to consider the Float an exactly defined value, rather than an approximation to some other value).
 But, why didn't we get all those digits when we asked for "all digits"?.
-Because most are not significative;
+Because most are not significant;
-the default "approx_mode" is to consider Float an approximate value and show only significative digits.
+the default "approx_mode" is to consider Float an approximate value and show only significant digits.
-We define unsignificative digits as those that can be replace by any other digit without altering the Float value when the number is rounded to the nearest float.
-By looking at our example we see that the 17 first digits (just before the 555111...) must be significative: they cannot take an arbitrary value without altering the Float.
+We define insignificant digits as those that can be replace by any other digit without altering the Float value when the number is rounded to the nearest float.
+By looking at our example we see that the 17 first digits (just before the 555111...) must be significant: they cannot take an arbitrary value without altering the Float.
 In fact all have well specified values except the last one that can be either 0 or 1 (but no other value).
-The next digits (first unsignificative, a 5) can be replaced by any other digit d (from 0 to 9) and the expression 0.10000000000000000d would still be rounded to Float(0.1)
+The next digits (first insignificant, a 5) can be replaced by any other digit d (from 0 to 9) and the expression 0.10000000000000000d would still be rounded to Float(0.1)

+==Insignificance

+So, let's summarize the situation about inexact numbers: When the approximate mode of a format is <tt>:only_sig</tt>, the digits of inexact (i.e. floating point) numbers are classified as significant or insignificant.
+The latter are only shown only if the property <tt>:all_digits</tt> is true (which it is by default for <tt>:fix</tt>) but since they are not meaningful they use a special character that by default is empty.
+You can define that character to see where they are: puts 0.1.nio_write(Fmt.mode(:fix,20).insignificant_digits('#')) -> 0.10000000000000001###

+If we hadn't use the special character we would'nt even seen those digits:

+  puts 0.1.nio_write(Fmt.mode(:fix,20))                              -> 0.10000000000000001

+When the aproximate mode is defined as :exact, there's no distinction between significant or insignificant digits, the number is taken as exactly defined and all digits are shown with their value.

+  puts 0.1.nio_write(Fmt.mode(:fix,20,:approx_mode=>:exact)          -> 0.10000000000000000555

 ==Repeating Numerals